Indications for: Fluvoxamine Extended-Release

 See Contraindications.
 Prolongation of QT interval with pimozide, thioridazine.
 Avoid alcohol.
 Increased risk of serotonin syndrome with other serotonergic drugs, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's wort, linezolid, IV methylene blue; monitor.
 Potentiates diazepam (not recommended), triazolam and alprazolam (reduce their doses by at least ½), midazolam, theophylline (reduce its dose by ⅔ and monitor), warfarin, carbamazepine, tricyclic antidepressants (reduce their doses and monitor), propranolol, metoprolol (reduce their doses), clozapine, methadone, tacrine.
 Caution with drugs that inhibit CYP2D6 (eg, quinidine) or CYP3A4, phenytoin, diltiazem.
 Increased risk of bleeding with concomitant NSAIDs, aspirin, warfarin, and others that affect coagulation.
 Monitor mexiletine levels.
 Smokers may have increased metabolism.

-Abnormal ejaculation, anorexia, anorgasmia, asthenia, diarrhea, nausea, somnolence, sweating, tremor, anxiety, decreased libido, myalgia, pharyngitis, vomiting, dyspepsia, dizziness, insomnia, yawning; hyponatremia (discontinue if symptomatic).
+Abnormal ejaculation, anorexia, anorgasmia, asthenia, diarrhea, nausea, somnolence, sweating, tremor, anxiety, decreased libido, myalgia, pharyngitis, vomiting, dyspepsia, dizziness, insomnia, yawning.

 Formerly known under the brand name Luvox CR.